MicroStrategy/rest-api-docs/docs/common-workflows/manage-cube-objects/retrieve-a-cube-definition.md

 Sample Response Code: 200 (Cube’s definition is returned successfully.)

-## Retrieve a Cube Definition with Advanced Properties (New in 2021 Update 6)
+## Retrieve a cube definition with advanced properties (new in 2021 Update 6)

 This workflow sample demonstrates how to retrieve the definition of a cube with advanced properties through the Modeling service.